-Our insider trading policy prohibits our executive officers and members of our board of directors from engaging in derivative securities transactions, including hedging or other transactions that offset, or are designed to hedge or offset, any decrease in the market value of our equity securities and from pledging company securities as collateral or holding company securities in a margin account.
+Our insider trading policy prohibits our executive officers and members of our board of directors from engaging in derivative securities transactions, including hedging or other transactions that offset, or are designed to hedge or offset, any decrease in the market value of our equity securities and from pledging Company securities as collateral or holding Company securities in a margin account, except, in the case of pledging, with the prior approval of the ESG and Nominating Committee.
+This policy does not restrict ownership of, or transactions related to, Company-granted awards, such as PSUs, RSUs, employee stock options, and other securities issued by the Company or the deferral of equity awards pursuant to our non-qualified deferred compensation plan.